 Also dont leave bottles or packs of chemicals laying around in the laundry, kitchen and bathroom.
 Be aware of blind cords.

 - Do not leave flowers (especially Lilies) sitting on a bench that your Ragdoll has access to without first reading the list of Plants and Foods that are deadly to cats.

 "Click here, to see a list of Plants and Foods toxic to cats"

 - Never allow your cat near Stove tops or Fire Heaters while they are in use as your Ragdoll could jump on top and burn its self.

 - If you are using a Washing machine or Dryer, always make sure that your Ragdoll hasn't sneaked inside the appliance while you have had your back turned (keep the doors shut in between uses).
 Keep toilet lids closed as cats can fall in and drown.
 Also be aware of deep freezers.

 - Once in a while there is Ragdoll kittens that when teething will take up the habit of trying to chew cords.
-For the safety of your kitten, Please make sure the room the kitten has access to, that no cords are in reach for the kitten to chew.
+For the safety of your kitten, Please make sure the room the kitten has access to, that no electrical cords are in reach for the kitten to chew.

 - Holidays, Christmas tree and Decorations are choking hazards as your cat may chew pieces of the tree and tinsel.
 Keep an eye on your cat if it is near the Christmas tree.

 If you have any questions that are not answered on this page please contact us, Remember that we are always here to help you with your Aragormore Ragdoll.

 Email us at: firstname.lastname@example.org and we will get back to you a.s.a.p.